-NOW, THEREFORE, LET IT BE ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS OF LEE COUNTY, FLORIDA, that conditions of the Development Order for the Pelican Landing DRI adopted on August 29, 1994, and amended on March 22, 1995, August 16, 1995, and November 4, 1996, and November 17, 1997, are further amended as follows, with new language underlined and deletions struck through.
+NOW, THEREFORE, LET IT BE ORDAINED BY THE BOARD OF COUNTY COMMISSIONERS OF LEE COUNTY, FLORIDA, that conditions of the Development Order for the Pelican Landing DRI adopted on August 29, 1994, and amended on March 22, 1995, August 16, 1995, November 4, 1996, November 17, 1997, and September 28, 1998, are further amended as follows, with new language underlined and deletions struck through.
 All other portions of the original Development Order will remain in full force and effect.

-For the purposes of this Development Order, the term "developer" or "Applicant" shall includes his/her/its successors or assigns, and all references to County Ordinances and codes include future amendments.
+For the purposes of this Development Order, the term "developer" or "Applicant" includes successors or assigns, and all references to County Ordinances and codes include future amendments.